Introduction to quantum groups: 13d. Fourier liberation

-Summarizing, all this is quite technical.
-Now regardless of these difficulties, and of the various positive results on the subject, the notion of diagonal liberation is obviously not the good one.
+All the above was quite technical, but regardless of the difficulties involved there, and also of the various positive results on the subject, the notion of diagonal liberation is obviously not the good one, in general.
 As a conjectural solution to these difficulties, we have the notion of Fourier liberation, that we will discuss now.
-For this purpose, we will need a lot of preliminaries, in relation with the group dual subgroups $\widehat{\Gamma}\subset G$ of the quantum permutation groups, $G\subset S_N^+$, following the work of Bichon \cite{bi3} and related papers.